 An exception to Charles self-imposed artistic exile is “Forever Free (Ideas, Languages and Conversations),” a permanent site-specific installation in UT’s Gordon-White Building which is home to centers studying minority cultures as well as the African and African Diaspora Studies Department.
-A swirling cloud of wooden crutches hang from the ceiling in a vaulted entryway.
+A swirling cloud of wooden crutches hangs from the ceiling in a vaulted entryway.

 On the sculpture’s debut in 2016, Charles told me that he saw the wooden crutches as representative of the black scholars who did the best with whatever a white-dominated university establishment handed them.
 “Black studies has been a bit of a wounded entity within the academic structure,” he said.

 And while UT’s investment in creating an academic department for black studies was estimable, Charles said “it wasn’t enough of a space or a presence.”
 His cloud of wooden crutches, he told me, “is a cultural critique.”